Our Guide to Riding VIA Rail Across Canada

 Traveling across Canada by train is the best way to see the whole country.
 You can sit back and relax as the train rolls past picturesque mountains, beautiful bodies of water, local wildlife, and so much more.
-If that's not sweet enough, there are also tons of fun activities available on Via Rail including live musical performances and wine tastings.
 With cozy sleeper cabins and an impressive dining menu, traveling by train is an experience you won't soon forget.
 Whether you take The Canadian route or The Ocean route, you're in for a truly scenic ride.
 So, if you subscribe to the thought that life's about the journey, not the destination, then a train trip across Canada on Via Rail is just what you need.

 Now before you hop on board, let's discuss what you can expect when riding the VIA Rail train across Canada.